Bismuth: Toxicology and ecotoxicology

 See also bismuthia, a rare dermatological condition that results from the prolonged use of bismuth.

 Scientific literature indicates that some of the compounds of bismuth are less toxic to humans via ingestion than other heavy metals (lead, arsenic, antimony, etc.) presumably due to the comparatively low solubility of bismuth salts.
-Its biological half-life for whole-body retention is reported to be 5 days but it can remain in the kidney for years in people treated with bismuth compounds.
+Its biological half-life for whole-body retention is reported to be 5 days, but it can remain in the kidney for years in people treated with bismuth compounds.

-Bismuth poisoning can occur and has according to some reports been common in relatively recent times.
+Bismuth poisoning can occur and has, according to some reports, been common in relatively recent times.
 As with lead, bismuth poisoning can result in the formation of a black deposit on the gingiva, known as a bismuth line.
-Poisoning may be treated with dimercaprol; however, evidence for benefit is unclear.
+Poisoning may be treated with dimercaprol, but evidence for benefit is unclear.

 Bismuth's environmental impacts are not well known; it may be less likely to bioaccumulate than some other heavy metals, and this is an area of active research.